Humility is the foundation of all virtues- Confucious.

-Greetings to my beloved friends.
-I’m deeply humbled and honoured to entertain each and everyone of you with the little knowledge and understanding God has blessed me with.
+Greetings friends.
+I’m deeply humbled and honored to entertain each and everyone of you with the little knowledge and understanding God has blessed me with.
 I will forever be grateful to God for giving me the grace to share the little information at my disposal whenever the opportunity becomes available.
-If I may ask, of what value is education, information, and knowledge if not shared?
+If I may ask, of what is the value of education, information, and knowledge if not shared?

 In our contemporary society, it is very easy to spot a humble or narcissistic leader.
 This is because by their fruits we shall know them.
 Let’s take for example, celebrities who have attained some level of success in their careers/professions.
-You can easily say if they are humble or not by how observing how they treat their fans.
-The Same theory is applicable to great leaders of all time.
-We shall be discussing the ways or avenue to spot people who are yet to come in contact with the wisdom of humility.
-For now, let’s concentrate our energy on the importance of humility and how it can help a progressive-minded person to succeed in life.
+You can easily say if they are humble or not by observing how they treat their fans.

-Greatness: I believe the first step of a truly great man is humility-If you really want to succeed in life; if you really want to attain greatness you must learn, and how do you learn?
+Greatness: I believe the first step of a truly great man is humility-If you really want to succeed in life and if you really want to attain greatness you must learn.
+The big question is, how do you learn?
 You learn by serving, and how you can serve?
 You serve by listening to instructions, directives, and obedience.
 The hallmark of humility is loyalty!
-The first quality of any person who wants to lead in life is humility to learn from the masters.
+The first quality of any person who wants to lead in is humility.
 Once you can master this art tactfully, you are 50% certain of cruising home to victory.
-Greatmen detest pride with passion, but you can easily win their heart with your submissive attitude and mindset.
+Great men detest pride with passion, but you can easily win their heart with your submissive attitude and mindset.
 From my research and observation in recent times, all great men are humble, if you see any person who has attained greatness and has difficulty in practicing the teachings of humility, that person is not a great leader.
-I have been privileged to have a close interaction with some great leaders in USA and Nigeria who have made significant impact in the world by touching lives, and innovation one thing that always stands out with them is their humility to listen, their empathy, meekness, and understanding of details.
-They can spot or make an opinion of you in less than 60 seconds when they feel the energy is not right especially when you speak or write.
+I have been privileged to have a close interaction with some great leaders who are change makers in the world.
+These group of individuals have made significant impact in the world by touching lives.
+Some great attributes about them is their humility to listen, their empathy, meekness, and understanding of details.
+They can spot or make an opinion of you in less than a minute especially when they feel the energy is not right

-Loyalty: This is one of the most influential qualities that can attract anyone to you.
+This is one of the most influential qualities that can attract anyone to you.
 I have always opined that at a stage in life, all that is important is loyalty.
 The world is not concerned with your words, they are merely concerned with your thoughts and actions when it matters most especially when the chips are down.
 Even in a professional work environment, most supervisors are always skeptical on who looks out for them, the same theory is applicable employees.
-There’s no other way of practicing loyalty than being humble.
+One of the resourceful way of practicing loyalty is by being humble.
 When you display this quality to any friend or resourceful being, you are merely telling the person fear not, I am with you.
 In return for this great act or service, the person can go to any length to promote you in addition to giving you opportunities.
-One of my leadership and academic mentors, Babatunde Fashola (SAN) summed up the teachings of loyalty when he said, may our loyalty never be tested.
-Moral; It pays to be loyal.
+According to an erudite legal scholar Babatunde Fashola (SAN) when he was speaking about loyalty, he opined, may our loyalty never be tested.

-Warren Buffet: The business magnate is widely considered the most successful investor in the world.
-In spite of his mind-boggling wealth (about $81.5. billion) according to Forbes in 2017 Warren Buffett still pretty much lives the same kind of life as he did before becoming a billionaire.
-His frugal ways are legendary — Buffett has lived in the same house in Omaha, which he bought in 1958, and has expressed disdain for splurging on luxury cars and items.
-Buffett has pledged 99 percent of his fortune to charity, and is a vocal advocate for economic equality, having publicly urged lawmakers to raise taxes on him and the rest of the 1 percent.
+Warren Buffet: This business magnate is widely considered the most successful investor in the world.
+In spite of his mind-boggling wealth (about $81.5. billion) according to Forbes in 2017 Warren Buffet still lives the same kind of life as he did before becoming a billionaire.
+His frugal ways are legendary — Buffet has lived in the same house in Omaha, which he bought in 1958, and has expressed disdain for splurging on luxury cars and items.
+Buffet has pledged 99 percent of his fortune to charity, and is a vocal advocate for economic equality, having publicly urged lawmakers to raise taxes on him and the rest of the 1 percent.

 POPE FRANCIS: Since he was declared leader of the Catholic church, Pope Francis has been on a roll — not just in his efforts to modernize the religious institution, but in ensuring that the church serves the people.
 The world’s first Latin American pope altered his role to “foremost a pastor to the flock, not a king,” Francis has been vocal about global poverty, the plight of refugees — even climate change, to the disdain of some American conservatives.
 In his widely publicized visit to the U.S., Pope Francis passed up the chance to lunch with lawmakers, choosing instead to dine with Washington D.C.’s homeless.

 1. They believe consciously or subconsciously that they know everything.
-As a result, they don’t believe anyone can teach them anything, which keeps them from learning what they need to in order to succeed.
-Wisdom is often hidden in the least likely places and people.
-If you lack humility, you will miss it, and if you miss it, you will miss your success.
+As a result, they don’t believe anyone can teach them anything, which keeps them from learning what they need to learn in order to succeed.
+Wisdom is often hidden in the least likely places.
+If you lack humility, you will miss it, and if you miss it, you might loose your success.
 According to Charlie Sheen, uncertainty is a sign of humility and humility is the willingness and ability to learn

 2.They believe they are always right.
 Because they have gotten it right so many times before, they begin to believe they will never get it wrong.
 Mathematics and science may be predictable, but life is not.